neondatabase/website/content/docs/guides/logical-replication-basics.md

 ## Publisher setup

-This sectioon describes how to set up the publisher for replication.
+This section describes how to set up the publisher for replication.

 ### Configuring the publisher

-To turn on logical replication on the publisher, you'll need to change the Postgres `wal_level` configuration parameter setting to `logical`.
+To enable logical replication on the publisher, you'll need to change the Postgres `wal_level` configuration parameter setting to `logical`.
 This parameter is set to `replica` by default.

 ```ini
 wal_level = logical
 ```

 In a standalone Postgres installation, you would do this by modifying your `postgresql.conf` configuration file and restarting Postgres.
-In Neon, you can do this from the console, following these steps:
+In Neon, you can do this from the console, by following these steps:

 1. Select your project in the Neon console.
 2. On the Neon **Dashboard**, select **Settings**.
 3. Select **Replication**.
 4. Click **Enable**.

 The new setting is applied the next time your compute restarts.
-By default, the compute that runs your Neon Postgres intance automatically suspends after five minutes of inactivity and restarts on the next access.
+By default, the compute that runs your Neon Postgres instance automatically suspends after five minutes of inactivity and restarts on the next access.
 To force an immediate restart, refer to [Restart a compute endpoint](/docs/manage/endpoints/).

-You can verify that logical replication is enabled by running the following query from the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor):
+You can verify that logical replication is enabled by running the following query:

 ```sql
 SHOW wal_level;